Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SuewsWUDAPT.rst

    *Use canvas extent*
 #.
 Now click *Get data*.
 #.
 Save as a geoTiff (.tif) with the name **GPWv4_2010**.
 #.
 Now you need to calculate population density per grid in units *pp/hectare*.
-First open the QGIS built-in tool *Zonal statistics* (*Raster > Zonal Statistics*).
-If the tool is absent you need to activate it by going to *Plugins > Manage and Install Plugins* and add *Zonal statistics plugin*.
-Open the tool and make the settings as shown below.
+First open the QGIS built-in tool *Zonal statistics* found in the *Processing Toolbox*.
+Open the tool and make the settings similar as shown below depending on QGIS version.
 This will calulate mean population density per grid.

    .. figure:: /images/SUEWS_WUDAPT_NYC_Zonalstat.jpg
       :alt:  none
       :align: center

-      Settings for the Zonal statistics plugin.
+      Settings for the Zonal statistics plugin (older version).

 #.
 Open the attribute table for your **Grid_5000m**-layer (right-click on layer and choose (*Open attribute Table*).
 #.
 Click the abacus shaped symbol this is the *Field calculator*.